sascha/TokenInjectableDockerBuilder/API.md

   "password": "my-docker-password"
 }
 ```
-If not provided, the construct will skip Docker login during the build process.
+If not provided (or not needed), the construct will skip Docker Hub login.
+NOTE: The secret must be in the same region as the stack.

 ---